The Power Agent: Production

 Atkinson is the film's writer, director, producer and star.
+Aiden Keltner was the film's director of photography, Daniel N. Butler was the editor and Justin Burquist was the gaffer.
 It is a coming of age short film made in San Diego.

 Release

 The film screened at Oceanside International Film Festival, San Diego International Film Festival, SENE Film Festival, Block Island Film Festival and Borrego Springs Film Festival.
 In 2021, it was distributed by San Diego International Airport's Film Program.

 Reception

 Critical response

 Alan Ng at Film Threat scored it 7.5 out of 10 saying "it gets right to the point" and that it's "funny and squeezes all the cuteness it can get out of young Charlie Krapf’s cinematic debut."